 California has more laws to protect insurance policyholders than any other state in the country.
 Unfortunately, this does not necessarily stop insurance companies from doing whatever they can to limit payouts and increase profits.
 In order to have a decent chance of receiving the compensation to which you are entitled, it’s important to understand your rights and the procedures in dealing with an insurance company.
-Speak to a Fairfield personal injury attorney regarding your specific case.
+Speak to a Sacramento personal injury lawyer regarding your specific case.

 The most important law to remember is that your insurance company is legally obligated to act in “good faith.”
 It has a duty to investigate, process, and deal with you fairly and to pay your claim fully, promptly and in your best interest.

 Basic negotiating will resolve most insurance disputes.
 The following list is meant to serve as a guideline for how to deal with an insurance company:

 - Seek legal advice.
 It is important to fully understand your rights.
 Don’t sign any releases or waivers without legal help of a skilled Sacramento personal injury lawyer.

 - Don’t take the first offer.
 When bills pile up after an incident, it’s tempting to take the first offer that’s presented.
 Try to be patient and find ways to cover your expenses while you negotiate.
 There are several options for covering medical costs after a car accident or other incident.
 Most settlements are decided after quite a bit of negotiation, another reason it’s nice to have legal representation.

 - Reach out to the insurance company as soon as possible.
 Don’t delay after the accident – it’s important to establish communication as early as possible.
 If you can, call the insurance company before seeking medical care (so long as it isn’t an emergency, of course).